 - Profession/career inclination

 To better identify and reach out to your desired target audience, you can take the help of social media analytics.
-Google Analytics is a great example of such metrics.
-You also need to define your product/service’s value and work on a target statement that clearly reflects such value.
-Follow tests based on various marketing tools like ads to better understand who or which segment of users is worth including in your target audience base.
+You also need to define your product/service’s value and work on a target statement that clearly reflects it.

-Remember, unless you set a value for yourself and the business that defines what you want and who you want it from, even the best quality content might take a hit when garnering user attention.
-But just be cautious of overvaluation, too, so you hit the right balance between your goals and what users want.
+Remember, unless you set a value for your business, even the best quality content might take a hit when garnering user attention.
+But just be cautious of overvaluation, too, so you hit the right balance between your goals and what your users want.

-Setting definite goals is a crucial step in ensuring your social media content rings right with your audience.
-It helps you identify what aims you precisely want to achieve for your business and also lays the groundwork for which the rest of the content strategy can be built on.
+Setting definite goals is a crucial step to ensuring your social media content aligns with your audience.
+It helps you identify what aims you precisely want to achieve for your business, and also lays the groundwork for your social media content strategy.

-Start with clear goals you want to meet in set time frames, spanning across varied aspects of inclusive social media growth for your business.
-Some desirable goals to set for social media accomplishment can revolve around:
+Start with clear goals you want to meet in set time frames, spanning varied aspects of inclusive social media growth for your business.
+Some desirable goals to set for social media accomplishment are: